avimehenwal/mydocs/content/programming/datastructures.md

    1. can be traversed in singled run
    2. Examples
       1. Arrays
-      2. Stacks
+      2. Stacks - LIFO
-         1. LIFO
-         2. FIFO
-      3. Queues
+      3. Queues - FIFO
 2. Non Linear data structures
    1. cannot be traversed in single run
    2. Examples